neurodata/neurodata.io/content/about/agreements.md

-### Agreements for Some

 #### Daily Standups

+The goals of daily standups include:
-To (1) keep us accountable to our daily goals, (2) improve our ability to assess how much energy different tasks take, (3) prioritize on the basis of our longer term goals, rather than fleeting distractions such as emails, (4) keep the team in the loop, so we can build upon one another's work, and (5) keep each other in alignment with our own goals and values, as well as the team's some of us agree to participate in [daily standups](https://www.mountaingoatsoftware.com/agile/scrum/meetings/daily-scrum) on most days.
+1. keep us accountable to our daily goals,
+2. improve our ability to assess how much energy different tasks take,
+3. prioritize on the basis of our longer term goals, rather than fleeting distractions such as emails,
+4. keep the team in the loop, so we can build upon one another's work, and
+5. keep each other in alignment with our own goals and values, as well as the team's some of us agree to participate in [daily standups](https://www.mountaingoatsoftware.com/agile/scrum/meetings/daily-scrum) on most days.

+The process is that each morning, in the [#standup](https://neurodata.slack.com/messages/standup/) slack channel, we state
-We typically state the degree to which we completed our previous commitment, and state our new commitment of the day.
+1. the degree to which we completed our previous commitment,
-We usually do them in slack at [#standup](https://neurodata.slack.com/messages/standup/) slack channel.
+2. provide a link to the code/analysis (if its not obvious), and
+3. state our new commitment of the day.

+Note that the daily "commitment" is not a goal, it is something that you are actually committed to completing for the day, ie, it is your top research priority for the day.